 - Spatula for stirring

-- Pastry brush (for coating molds)
+- Pastry brush (to coat molds)

-- Piping bag (for filling the eggs)
+- Piping bag (to fill eggs)

-- Decorative tools (edible paints, sprinkles, etc.)
+- Decorative tools (edible paints, sprinkles)

 3.2 Ingredients Required

-- 500g of good quality chocolate (milk, dark, or white)
+- 500g good quality chocolate (milk, dark, or white)

-- Decorative elements (sprinkles, edible glitter, etc.)
+- Decorations (sprinkles, edible glitter)

-- Cooking oil (if needed for smoothing)
+- Cooking oil (optional for smoothing)

 3.3 Step-by-Step Procedure

-- Tempering the chocolate: Melt two-thirds of the chocolate using a double boiler.
-Stir continuously until the temperature reaches about 40°C (104°F).
-Gradually add the remaining chocolate, stirring until the mixture cools to around 28°C (82°F).
-Reheat gently to about 31°C (88°F).
+- Tempering the chocolate: Melt two-thirds of the chocolate in a double boiler.
+Stir until it’s about 40°C (104°F).
+Then add the rest and stir till it cools to 28°C (82°F).
+Heat it gently to 31°C (88°F).

 3.4 Artistic Decorative Ideas

-- Colorful sprinkles or edible glitter for texture
+- Add sprinkles or edible glitter

 4. Recipe for Chocolate Easter Eggs